Donna Bartlett, LCSW, MAT

 What do you attribute your success to?

-I attribute my success to the support and freedom I received from leaders like Vicki Fryer when I was at Linden Oaks.
+I attribute my success to the support from my mother and the strength and love she showed me growing up as a single mother of 8 and all she did daily to ensure that her children were loved and supported.
+The support and lessons I learned from coaches in high school and college-to always work as a team and push harder for things to help others.
+The trust and support from leaders like Vicki Freier when I was at Linden Oaks to lead with passion.
 They gave me the space to continue building programs without stifling what I wanted to do, while also acknowledging that I knew what I was doing.
 At the same time, they helped ground me and kept me focused on what really matters, which is always coming back to the reason I'm doing this work in the first place: to help that individual or that family find the support they need.
 Having mentors who didn't micromanage but instead supported my vision while keeping me accountable to the mission has been invaluable to my journey.

 Q